bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Train-Test-Model.markdown

 __Main Question__ Can we predict disease progression based on body mass index?

-This we will try to answer in this note.
-For that we need to build and train model.
+Wwe will try to answer this in here.
+For that we need to build a model the will do this for us.

 ## Prepare data

 So let's start with preparing data.
-In order to answer Main Question, we will consider only the third column of this dataset, that is `Body mass index`.
+In order to answer __Main Question__, we will consider only the third column of this dataset, that is `Body mass index`.
 Let's save this column as `X` dataset.
 Variables in dataset $X$ are often called __features__ or __exploratory variables__.

 ```python